Fire and Ice June 17-21

 Build one-match fires.
 Swim to a glacier.
 Adventure in the wild.
 Learn skills for survival.
 Fire and Ice is designed especially for students who are new to wilderness adventures.

 We spend three days on the Homer side learning necessary survival skills and teamwork, as well as Leave No Trace environmental ethics and wilderness leadership skills through games and direct contact with nature.
 Then, for the last two days, we head across the bay for an overnight adventure, where we test our skills and get wild.
 The first three days will each be located in a different area near Homer, to maximize our knowledge of various terrains.
 We meet at HoWL headquarters every day at 11am and return at 5pm.

-On Thursday we will take a water taxi to Glacier Spit, then backpack in 3 miles to Grewingk Glacier Lake.
-We will camp at the lake, play games, do group activities, and hike 1 mile out the Saddle Trail the following day.
-All meals (lunch, dinner, breakfast, and another lunch) and group gear (tents and stoves) will be provided by HoWL.
+On day four we'll take a water taxi to Glacier Spit, then backpack in 3 miles to Grewingk Glacier Lake.
+We'll camp at the lake, play games, do group activities, and hike 1 mile out the Saddle Trail the following day.

 As on all HoWL trips, health, safety, teamwork and leadership development and fun are key elements to the success of the trip.
 Lessons on all of the above will enrich the expedition during teachable moments.
 HoWL instructors have all the experience they need to keep everyone safe and having fun!